taorminak/taorminak/README.md

 ### About Me :

-I am a Frontend Developer :woman_technologist:
+I am a Software Developer :woman_technologist:

-- :telescope: I'm currently looking for a junior position / an internship as a Frontend developer.
+- :telescope: I'm currently looking for a junior position as a Frontend or Fullstack developer.

 - :writing_hand: With a passion for learning new things.